Category: Commands of Christ

 You are the salt of the earth; but if the salt has become tasteless, how can it be made salty again?

-While this is a good remind to keep to our faith and allow it to grow so that through us the world can taste a little better (figuratively, please don’t go biting random things), it’s not exactly a command.
+While this is a good reminder to keep to our faith and allow it to grow so that through us the world can taste a little better (figuratively, please don’t go biting random things), it’s not exactly a command.
 In verses 14 and 15, Jesus reminds us that we are the light of the world.
 He points out that you can’t hide a city on a hill and no one lights a lamp and then tries to hide its light.
 The whole point of lighting the lamp is so it can shine light on the house.
 Then, the command comes in at verse 16.

 In later verses, Jesus is going to tell us to pray in secret rather than for public show.
 So, what does he mean when he says to let our light shine?
-The key here, I believe comes toward the middle of the commandment. “…that they may see your good works…”
+The key here, I believe, comes toward the middle of the commandment. “…that they may see your good works…”

 Christianity is not a passive faith.
 It’s meant to be more than a Sunday morning thing.
 In fact, it’s meant to be more than “going to church.”
 Remember: the church is not a building, the church is the body of believers that meets inside the building.
 Every organ in the body serves a function, even the appendix (they discovered its purpose in 2007).